Codeunia/Space-station-detection/README.md

 ## 📝 License

-This project is developed for the Duality AI Space Station Hackathon.
+This project is developed for the Duality AI Space Station.